-What are the things that you need to keep track on a day-to-day basis?
+What are the things that YOU need to keep track on a day-to-day basis?
 Jot down a quick list so that you have a blueprint for putting together your planner.
-I get into great detail about this in my ebook, but some basic things to include are:
+I get into great detail about this in my ebook, Organizing Life as Mom, but some basic things to consider include:

 - contacts list

 - meal plans

 2. Find planning pages that suit your style.